sri-arjuna/tui/docs/README.md

 and make it (a little) easier for them to 'read' the terminal, without to have to write 'presentation' handlers.

-So, for myself i wanted somethign to align the text shown.
+So, for myself i wanted something to align the text shown.
 Thus, the commands have alignmends to the: left, center and the right.
 So each command that is supposed to just display strings, may be passed up to 3 strings at a time, or empty.